Chapter 9.2.1 Strategic approaches

 Behaviour change

-The UK Government has signed up as members of a High Ambition Coalition for the treaty – a group of countries who want an ambitious treaty that brings an end to plastic pollution by 2040 – and as part of this the UK government should include in its negotiating position for a far-reaching plastic treaty measures around:
+The UK Government has signed up as a member of a High Ambition Coalition for the treaty – a group of 85 countries who are calling for an ambitious treaty that brings an end to plastic pollution by 2040 – and as part of this the UK government should include in its negotiating position for a far-reaching plastic treaty measures around:

-• Reduction: legally binding targets to reduce plastic production and scale up reuse solutions
+• Reduction: legally binding targets to reduce plastic production by 40% by 2040 and scale up reuse solutions

 • Recycling: universal access to waste collection and recycling